apimorphism/telegramium/README.md

 import telegramium.bots.high.implicits._
 ```

-Use the `Methods` fabric to create requests.
+Use the `Methods` factory to create requests.
 You will need an instance of the `BotApi` class to execute them:
 ```scala
 BlazeClientBuilder[F](ExecutionContext.global).resource.use { httpClient =>
   implicit val api: Api[F] = BotApi(http, baseUrl = s"https://api.telegram.org/bot$token")